Rhabdophis subminiatus

 Rhabdophis subminiatus, commonly called the red-necked keelback or red-necked keelback snake, is a species of venomous snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to Asia.
+Unusual for colubrids, it is also poisonous.
+This snake is found mostly in terai and sivalik region in Nepal and locally called Deule tiris.

 Description

 Rhabdophis subminiatus has a greenish hue with red and yellow regions near the head.
 It grows to 70 to 90 cm in total length (including tail).
-Female is much larger than male, mating behavior multiple males may swarm a single female.
+Female is much larger than male.
+During mating, multiple males may swarm a single female.

 Habitat and diet

-The red-necked keelback generally lives near ponds, where it consumes frogs and fish.
+The red-necked keelback generally lives near ponds, where it consumes frogs, fish, lizards and small mammals.

-Snakebite and venom
+Venom and poison

 Rhabdophis subminiatus is a rear-fanged species and was previously thought to be harmless.
 However, following one fatal and several near-fatal envenomations, the toxicity of its venom was investigated.
 As a result, it has recently been reclassified as a dangerous species.
-Rear-fanged snakes need to bite and hold on, or repeatedly bite, to have any effect on humans.
+In general, rear-fanged snakes need to bite and hold on, or repeatedly bite, to have any effect on humans.
+But recently, there have been reports of cases where even brief bites have resulted in severe envenomation and organ failure, affecting the kidneys and liver.
 A chewing action facilitates envenomation, as the venom ducts open to fangs that are externally grooved (not hollow) and are posterior in the oral cavity.
 R. subminiatus has enlarged and ungrooved teeth.
 The species has two enlarged teeth in the back of the jaw.
 Located in the upper jaw is a gland known as Duvernoy's gland, which produces an extremely venomous secretion.